lydian/on_point_slackbot/README.md

 # Oncall Bot
-Hi, I'm oncall bot, I can help you manage oncall operations.
-Here are all the available commands that you can trigger via: `@oncall-bot <COMMAND> [ARGS]`:
+Hi, I'm oncall bot, I can help you to manage oncall schedule.
+Here are all the available commands:
  - `help`: show help message
  - `set-pagerduty <pagerduty_id>`: configure pagerduty for this channel
  - `get-pagerduty [channel_name]`: query pagerduty for the specified channel if provided, otherwise query for the current channel